metio/terraform-provider-k8s/docs/data-sources/application_networking_k8s_aws_target_group_policy_v1alpha1_manifest.md

 - `path` (String) The destination for health checks on the targets.
 - `port` (Number) The port used when performing health checks on targets.
 If not specified, health check defaults to the port that a target receives traffic on.
 - `protocol` (String) The protocol used when performing health checks on targets.
 - `protocol_version` (String) The protocol version used when performing health checks on targets.
-Defaults to HTTP/1.
 - `status_match` (String) A regular expression to match HTTP status codes when checking for successful response from a target.
 - `timeout_seconds` (Number) The amount of time, in seconds, to wait before reporting a target as unhealthy.
 - `unhealthy_threshold_count` (Number) The number of consecutive failed health checks required before considering a target unhealthy.